Cooper Union: Development after founding

 Originally intended to be named simply "the Union", the Cooper Union began with adult education in night classes on the subjects of applied sciences and architectural drawing, as well as day classes primarily intended for women on the subjects of photography, telegraphy, typewriting and shorthand in what was called the college's Female School of Design.
-The early institution also had a free reading room open day and night, the first in New York City (predating the New York Public Library system, which did not become free until 1895), and a new four-year nighttime engineering college for men and a few women.
+The early institution also had a free reading room open day and night, the first in New York City (predating the New York Public Library system), and a new four-year nighttime engineering college for men and a few women.
 In 1883, a five-year curriculum in chemistry was added as an alternative to the applied science (engineering) program.
 A daytime engineering college was added in 1902, thanks to funds contributed by Andrew Carnegie.
 Initial board members included Daniel F. Tiemann, John E. Parsons, Horace Greeley and William Cullen Bryant, and those who availed themselves of the institute's courses in its early days included Augustus Saint-Gaudens, Thomas Alva Edison and William Francis Deegan.

-The Cooper Union's free classes – a landmark in American history and the prototype for what is now called continuing education – have evolved into three schools: the School of Art, the Irwin S. Chanin School of Architecture, and the Albert Nerken School of Engineering.
-Peter Cooper's dream of providing an education "equal to the best" has since become reality.
+The Cooper Union's free classes have evolved into three schools: the School of Art, the Irwin S. Chanin School of Architecture, and the Albert Nerken School of Engineering.
 Since 1859, the Cooper Union has educated thousands of artists, architects, and engineers, many of them leaders in their fields.

 After 1864 there were a few attempts to merge Cooper Union and Columbia University, but these were never realized.

 The Cooper Hewitt, Smithsonian Design Museum, was founded in 1897 as part of Cooper Union by Sarah, Eleanor, and Amy Hewitt, granddaughters of Peter Cooper.

 Structure-building era

 The Foundation Building

 Cooper Union's Foundation Building is an Italianate brownstone building designed by architect Fred A. Petersen, one of the founders of the American Institute of Architects.
 It was the first structure in New York City to feature rolled-iron I-beams for structural support; Peter Cooper himself invented and produced these beams.
 Petersen patented a fire-resistant hollow brick tile he used in the building's construction.
 The building was the first in the world to be built with an elevator shaft, because Cooper, in 1853, was confident an elevator would soon be invented.
-However, Cooper expected elevator carriages to be cylindrical, so he designed and built the shaft in the shape of a circle.
+However, he expected them to be cylindrical, so he designed the shaft in the shape of a circle.
 The building was declared a National Historic Landmark in 1961, and a New York City Landmark in 1965, and added to the Historic American Engineering Record in 1971.